fredgibbs/fredgibbs.github.io/courses/digital-methods/schedule.md

 ## 7: GIS and Portfolio Critiques

 ### Before class
 - Scan through 3-5 [DH GIS Projects](http://anterotesis.com/wordpress/dh-gis-projects/).
-Some are now defunct, others are overly technical, others are Be prepared to highlight for everyone else the intriguing and questionable features of the sites you explored.
+It's a mixed bag.
+They may be defunct, overly technical, totally confusing, or kind of awesome.
+Be prepared to highlight for everyone else the intriguing and questionable features of the sites you explored.
 Questions to keep in mind:
   - How does mapping/GIS figure into the project?
 Is it necessary?
   - What kind of data is being used?
 Where is it from?
 Is it accessible or reusable?
   - How much does the design of the site matter in taking it seriously?